samueldosramos/wsl-setup/README.md

 ## Remote - WSL

 Install the [Remote - WSL](https://aka.ms/vscode-remote/download/wsl) extension in VSCode to get a better experience with `WSL`.
-**Note:** _So far, you need Visual Studio Code Insiders to use this extension_

 ## Reference